 The mystical Skógafoss waterfall in South-Iceland has been my favourite waterfall ever since I first visited it with my parents when I was a small girl.
 I never get enough of this majestic waterfall and can stay by it for hours.

-So as a treat for my birthday in March 2016 I decided on staying at Hotel Skógar, which is almost next to the waterfall, so that I could enjoy my birthday by Skógafoss.
+So as a treat for my birthday, I decided on staying at Hotel Skógar, which is almost next to the waterfall, so that I could enjoy my birthday by Skógafoss.

 I booked a standard room at Hotel Skógar, which is a small and cosy hotel with 12 en-suite rooms.